hrgdavor/jsx6/libs/signal/doc/signals.md

 ## Composition using auto-magic VS manual

-Just to compare thy syntax, let us imagine we have two signals with numbers `$a,$b` and we want to write a `$sum` signal:
+Just to compare the syntax, let us imagine we have two signals with numbers `$a,$b` and we want to write a `$sum` signal:

 ```js
 // automagic is more readable